JessyDL/paradigm/readme.md

 A reference documentation is available at [https://jessydl.github.io/paradigm/](https://jessydl.github.io/paradigm/).
 API examples, tutorials, and best practices guide will be written at a later time.
 For the time being, you can look at the example projects provided in the examples section.

+You can also find further documentation in the `docs` directory, such as information on how to use the [Entity Component System](https://github.com/JessyDL/paradigm/docs/ecs.md).
 # Tests
 ### building
 Tests are on by default when compiling the project as a library, you can disable this by toggline `PE_MODE` in `cmake` from `LIB` to `LIB_NO_TESTS`.
 Tests will not be included when building the project in `EXE` mode.